Home > Academics > Departments > English > Rhetoric > FAQFREQUENTLY ASKED QUESTIONS: ALL-UNIVERSITY, GENERAL EDUCATION RHETORIC SEQUENCE

 Students called attention to the potential unfairness in having different attendance policies in the rhetoric courses.
 Attendance is important because one key to academic success in the rhetoric courses is student participation in workshops, presentations, peer review, and in-class writing exercises.
 The English Department agreed that concerns about fairness across sections would best be addressed by establishing a uniform attendance policy for all.Q.
 How do I take a rhetoric course that includes community-based learning (CBL)?A.

 Refer to the individual section description of RHET 351 to determine if it contains a CBL component.
-Q. Which 300-level course fulfills the all-college, general education rhetoric requirement?
+Q. Which 300-level course fulfills the all-university, general education rhetoric requirement?
 A.

-All RHET 35x courses fulfill the 300-level, all-college, general education requirement.
+All RHET 35x courses fulfill the 300-level, all-university, general education requirement.
 Q. When are RHET courses offered?A.

 RHET 101 and 102 are offered during fall and spring semesters.
 RHET 351 is offered in fall and spring semesters, and in the summer when staffing allows.
 Q. What if I want to take a rhetoric class that is closed?A.